A collection of achingly expressive pieces from the last days of the lute; music that has never been recorded. Read more

 Copy of the new CD, “Charles Hurel” CD, three bonus digital tracks, and the sheet music to “Diatribe” and “Emperor Romulus Augustus, His Serious Funk” (original compositions for solo guitar, published by Les Productions d’Oz.)Estimated delivery:Ships anywhere in the world

 Pledge $500 or more

 0 backers Limited (2 left of 2)

 Live private or public concert performance.
 Travel and lodging expenses to be provided by donor.
-(Continental US only.)Estimated delivery:Ships within the US only
+(Continental US only.)Estimated delivery:Only ships to: United States

 0 backers Limited (1 left of 1)

 Live private or public concert performance.
 All inclusive: travel and lodging expenses to be provided by the performer.
-(Continental US only.)Estimated delivery:Ships within the US only
+(Continental US only.)Estimated delivery:Only ships to: United States

 - (40 days)